Risks and consequences of hidden employee leasing

 One of the key lessons learnt from the problem of covert employee leasing is the importance of transparency and trust.
 Companies that base their business models on questionable practices not only risk legal consequences, but also the loss of their credibility.

-Transparency means that contracts are clearly formulated and employment relationships are clearly regulated.
+Transparency means that contracts are clearly drafted and employment relationships are properly regulated.
 Trust, on the other hand, is created when employees feel that they are treated fairly and can rely on their employer.

 Long-term prospects

-It is important that employees know their rights and actively assert them.
-You can turn to advice centres, trade unions or other institutions that can help you with your questions.
+It is essential for employees to know their rights and actively assert them.
+They can seek support from advisory centers, trade unions, or other organizations that provide guidance and assistance.

-The problem of hidden labour leasing can be solved in the long term through good cooperation on both sides.
+The problem of hidden labour leasing can be solved in the long term through good cooperation on all sides.

 Do you still have questions about covert employee leasing or are you looking for a legally compliant partner for temporary work?
-Get in touch with us!
-We will be happy to help you.
+Please contact us.
+We will be happy to help you!